Riley-Py/UWaterloo-Work/U11 - Making Decisions/Cognitive Illusions in Decision Making.md

 - Gather information that confirms one's hypothesis, and overlook/ignore other information
 ## Overconfidence
 - Confidence ratings are higher than actual accuracy
-	- Happens when in the calibration curve, the
+	- Happens when in the calibration curve, the actual ratings are below the perfect calibration line![[Pasted image 20250407165625.png]]
+	- Deviations above the line mean someone is *under-confident*, which rarely happens